MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/assembly-assemble-to-order-or-assemble-to-stock.md

 ---
-title: Understanding Assemble to Order and Assemble to Stock
+title: Understanding Assemble to Order and Assemble to Stock | Microsoft Docs
-description: Assembly items can be supplied by assembling them when they are ordered or by assembling them to be kept in inventory until they are need on a sales order.
+description: Assembly items can be supplied either by assembling them when they are ordered or by assembling them to be kept in inventory until they are need on a sales order.
-author: bholtorf
+author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'kit, kitting'
+ms.search.keywords: kit, kitting
-ms.date: 06/15/2021
+ms.date: 04/01/2020
-ms.author: bholtorf
+ms.author: sgroespe
+ms.openlocfilehash: 1f34ee61fa532aa7600baa8883d182cbad545493
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 04/01/2020
+ms.locfileid: "3186828"
 ---
 # <a name="understanding-assemble-to-order-and-assemble-to-stock"></a>Understanding Assemble to Order and Assemble to Stock
 Assembly items can be supplied in the following two processes: